stefanofa/awesome/TOPICS.md

 *   [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
 Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)

+*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - An elegant home server OS.
+Run OpenClaw, store your files and photos, run a Bitcoin node, and do more with over 300 apps in the Umbrel App Store.

 ## single-page-app

 *   [louislam/uptime-kuma](https://github.com/louislam/uptime-kuma) - A fancy self-hosted monitoring tool

 *   [klis87/normy](https://github.com/klis87/normy) - Automatic normalization and data updates for data fetching libraries (react-query, vue-query, trpc, swr, rtk-query and more)

+*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for single-page applications on top of REST/GraphQL APIs, using TypeScript, React and Material Design

 ## socket-io